openbmc/openbmc/poky/documentation/ref-manual/variables.rst

          build system.

    :term:`FILESPATH`
-      The default set of directories the OpenEmbedded build system uses when searching for patches and files.
+      A colon-separated list specifying the default set of directories the OpenEmbedded build system uses when searching for patches and files.

       During the build process, BitBake searches each directory in :term:`FILESPATH` in the specified order when looking for files and